allyraza/gistlist/README.md

 ## Future work

+Because of the given time constraints I could not follow practices which I normally do for a project before it goes to production like unit tests, cross browser testing and certain other optimizations, I compiled a list of improvements which can be made

 1. Optimize for mobile and tablet devices and browsers.
 2. Write unit test for components and e2e tests.
 3. Integrate a state management library. (e.g. Redux, Mobx)